MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

-# Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution
+# Deep Neuroevolution With Shared Weights: Ensembling A Better Solution
-Course project for cs231n in 2018
+## Course project for cs231n in 2018